wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

 ### Microtrader sample app under test

-The system under test is "non-trivial", consisting of four app processes
+The "non-trivial" system under test consists of four app processes:
 <!-- 03 - creating-the-sample-application-slides  -->

    <a name="microtrader4"></a>